DataJew/MechaCar_Statistical_Analysis/README.md

 # Deliverable 3:
 ## t-Tests on Suspension Coils
-### Deliverable Requirements:

-Using your knowledge of R, perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

-#### Technical Analysis
-1. In your `MechaCarChallenge.RScript`, write an RScript using the `t.test()` function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
-2. Next, write three more RScripts in your `MechaCarChallenge.RScript` using the `t.test()` function and its `subset()` argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.

-- An RScript is written for t-test that compares all manufacturing lots against mean PSI of the population
-- An RScript is written for three t-tests that compare each manufacturing lot against mean PSI of the population
-- There is a summary of the t-test results across all manufacturing lots and for each lot

 The next step is to conduct a t-test on the suspension coil data to determine whether there is a statistical difference between the mean of this provided sample dataset and a hypothesized, potential population dataset.
 Using the presumed **population mean of 1500**, we find the following: